Arundel2017/oop_notes/notes.md

   - **Class Scope** - a name is called a **member name** if it is declared in a class, outside any function or lambda.
   - **Namespace Scope** - a name is called a **namespace member name** if declared in a namespace outside a function/lambda.
   - **Global Scope** - a name declared outside any construct.
-- variables can be made *immutable* by declairing them as `const` (meaning "I promise not to change this"), or `constexpr` (meaning "to be evaluated at compile time"), the difference is when the value is calculated either run-time or compile time respectively.
+- variables can be made *immutable* by declaring them as `const` (meaning "I promise not to change this"), or `constexpr` (meaning "to be evaluated at compile time"), the difference is when the value is calculated either run-time or compile time respectively.
 - in variable declarations `*` signifies a **pointer** and `&` signifies a **reference**.
 Both are ways to denote an object in memory without evaluating or copying it.
 The syntax to access the values is different (see *Tour*, p.
 11)